Nonprofit Leadership Transitions And Organizational Change

 Navigating a Successful Succession

-Starting the conversation is a first step toward developing a thoughtful plan.
+Initiating communication is a first step toward developing a thoughtful plan for nonprofit leadership transition.
 Taking such a proactive approach opens up the potential to not only avert a crisis but to identify and seize strategic opportunities.

-- Finally, it is important to recognize that for many organizations, a leadership transition puts the board front-and-center in a way that may feel unfamiliar or uncomfortable.
+- Finally, it is important to recognize that for many organizations, a nonprofit leadership transition puts the board front-and-center in a way that may feel unfamiliar or uncomfortable.
 It can be an opportune time for the board to seek external expertise to help navigate the intersection of governance, strategy, and change management that lies at the heart of a successful leadership succession, and to do so with a racial and gender equity lens.

-What are your most pressing questions about leadership transition?
+What are your most pressing questions about nonprofit leadership transition?
 What have you experienced as the greatest barriers to succession planning?
-Share in the comments below or contact us by email.
+Share in the comments below or contact us.